narayanvyas/Human-Detector-With-PIR-HC-SR501-And-Ultrasonic-Sensor-HC-SR04/README.md

 ## Authors
 [Narayan Vyas](https://www.narayanvyas.org) - [Web Dev Fusion](https://www.webdevfusion.com)
-See also the list of contributors who participated in this project.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details